porsche-design-system/porsche-design-system/packages/components/src/components/layout/table/table.examples.md

 ### Column Headers

-The `table`'s head can be configured by setting one or more of the following properties on each `p-table-head-cell`.
+The `p-table`'s head can be configured by setting one or more of the following properties on each `p-table-head-cell`.

 #### Sorting